 To be considered for Academic Achievement Awards, applicants must be pursuing their first bachelor’s degree and apply to the Tri-Cities campus as a freshman or transfer applicant.
 Funds are limited and applications must be submitted by the priority deadline to be considered for a merit-based award.

 Whether you are eligible for this particular award or not, be sure to also fill out the scholarship application when you apply for admission.
-It gives you the opportunity to be considered for more WSU Tri-Cities scholarship programs.
+It gives you the opportunity to be considered for more WSU Tri-Cities scholarships.

-This award is valued at $10,000 annually with the ability to renew for three additional years for freshman and transfer students.
+This award is valued at $10,000 annually with the ability to renew for three additional years for freshmen and transfer students.